Learn How to Build Muscle Naturally at Home

 Chapter 4: Body Building Nutrients That You Need

-Did you know that Aahar is considered to be one of the three pillars of Ayurveda?
+Did you know that Aahar is considered one of Ayurveda's three pillars?

-On the other hand, Sattvic food comprises lightweight food that promotes health and balance.
-Fresh fruits, juices, vegetables, sprouts and whole grains are some examples of Sattvic food that are rich in nutrients and proteins and are best suitable for vegetarians.
+In contrast, Sattvic cuisine consists of light foods that promote health and equilibrium.
+Fresh fruits, juices, vegetables, sprouts, and whole grains are examples of Sattvic foods that are nutrient- and protein-rich and ideal for vegetarians.

 So, here’s an efficient veg diet for muscle gain that is effective in both weight loss and can also be tweaked a little for skinny people looking to gain some mass.

 The fundamental factor responsible for muscle growth in the human body is protein.
 Consuming enough amounts of protein is an excellent method for preserving muscle mass and expediting the recovery of fatigued muscles following workouts.

 Protein is one of the most important bodybuilding elements, and soy, paneer, peanuts, and fruits and vegetables are the finest sources for vegetarians.